steveicarus/iverilog/Documentation/usage/command_line_flags.rst

     The standards requires that parameters must be declared lexically before they are used.
 Using -gno-strict-parameter-declaration
-    will allow using a parameter before declaration, e.g., in a port declaration, with the parameter declared in the body of the module.
+    will allow using a parameter before declaration, with a warning.
+The warning can be suppressed with -Wno-anachronisms.

   * shared-loop-index/no-shared-loop-index